Navigation on magnetic tape

 Navigation using the LMS system

-The laser terrain mapping system (LMS) is a method that does not need any additional elements mounted in the environment.
+The Laser Mapping System (LMS) is a method that does not need any additional elements mounted in the environment.

 The environment is measured using a laser scanner, and the information collected is used to create a coordinate system in which the AGV robot moves on a virtual line.